arxanas/how-to-survive-eecs-281/_posts/2014-01-12-dealing-with-caen.md

           sudo /bin/cp -RfX something...
           sudo chmod +s something...

-    Copy each of the two commands which were outputted in your terminal and run them.
+ 4. The output from `brew` contained two commands, as seen above.
+Copy and paste them each of them into your terminal and run them.

- 4. Install `sshfs` by running `brew install sshfs`.
+ 5. Install `sshfs` by running `brew install sshfs`.

 Now you can use `sshfs`.
 Open up the terminal and navigate to the place where you want to make the virtual folder show up.
 For example: